-The primary evaluator for most teachers will be the school principal or assistant principal who will be responsible for the overall evaluation process, including assigning summative ratings.
-Some districts may also decide to use complementary observers to assist the primary evaluator.
+The primary evaluator for most teachers will be the school principal or assistant principal or education director who will be responsible for the overall evaluation process, including assigning summative ratings.
+Some districts/APSEPs may also decide to use complementary observers to assist the primary evaluator.
 Complementary observers are certified educators.
 They may have specific content knowledge, such as department heads or curriculum coordinators.
 Complementary observers must be fully trained as evaluators in order to be authorized to serve in this role.
+In APSEPs, clinical supervisors who hold the appropriate license for their role and who have been fully trained as evaluators of educators, may serve as complementary observers for educators that have both educational and clinical responsibilities within the educational program.

-Complementary observers may assist primary evaluators by conducting observations, including pre-and post-conferences, collecting additional evidence, reviewing SLOs and providing additional feedback.
+Complementary observers may assist primary evaluators by conducting observations, including pre-and postconferences, collecting additional evidence, reviewing SLOs and providing additional feedback.
 A complementary observer should share his/her feedback with the primary evaluator as it is collected and shared with teachers.
 Primary evaluators will have sole responsibility for assigning final summative ratings.
 Both primary evaluators and complementary observers must demonstrate proficiency in conducting standards-based observations.